 This bodes well for the future of eBooks, probably even biographies that deal with rock and roll.
 It doesn’t help Dick Wagner’s current sales slump for Not Only Women Bleed, however.
 He is paying a price for being on the cutting edge of the new technology.
 The challenge is to get his current fans to follow his lead and embrace it as well.
 It seems the older one gets, the more difficult it is to change; but I know if they do, they will love the book.
 Scolding them won’t work, so let’s invoke Dick Wagner’s former employer in trying to lure those reluctant rock fans into the brave new world of digital downloads.
 In the immortal words of Lou Reed; “Hey babe, take a walk on the wild side”.

-P.S.
-In July of 2012, a hardcover edition of the book was made available for fans of Dick Wagner and rock and roll in general.
-It contains some additional stories and also includes two CDs.
+Afterword - In July of 2012, a hardcover edition of the book was made available for fans of Dick Wagner and rock and roll in general.
+It contained some additional stories and also included two CDs.
+Sadly, Dick Wagner passed away in 2014 of repiratory failure at the age of 71.